Significance of Low-level Controller for String Stability under Adaptive Cruise Control: Factory ACC algorithms

-As mentioned previously, the planner can be a linear/non-linear controller, or a CF model in traffic domain.
-Here we start with a regular linear-controller type planner with constant time headway policy (CTH), which is common on factory ACC systems.
-Given a desired time headway $H_t$, and the jam spacing $s_j$, the desired spacing $s_{des}$ between the ego vehicle and the lead vehicle is calculated as:
+We will start with the factory linear planner with a constant time headway policy (CTH).
+Given a desired time headway $\tau$, and the jam spacing $\delta$, the desired spacing $s_{\text{des}}$ from the front bumper of the ego vehicle to the rear bumper of the lead vehicle is calculated as: